Silver City (1951 film)

-Silver City is a 1951 American Western film directed by Byron Haskin and starring Edmond O'Brien, Yvonne De Carlo, and Barry Fitzgerald.
+Silver City is a 1951 American Western film directed by Byron Haskin and starring Edmond O'Brien, Yvonne De Carlo and Barry Fitzgerald.

-It was adapted from the 1947 novel High Vermilion by Luke Short, and was released under that title in the UK.
+The screenplay was adapted from the 1947 novel High Vermilion by Luke Short and the film released under that title in the United Kingdom.

 Plot

-When the mining office of Charlie Storrs is robbed by two bandits, his right-hand man Larkin Moffatt gives chase.
-Moffatt catches up to the riders, but then rides off, never to return.
-A furious Charlie fires him and spreads the word that Larkin Moffatt is not a man to be trusted.
-Another very interested party is Josephine Storrs, who once was Larkin's woman but has recently married Charlie instead.
+When the mining office of Charlie Storrs is robbed by two bandits, his right-hand man Larkin Moffatt chases them.
+Moffatt finds the bandits but then rides away, never to return.
+Charlie is furious, fires Moffatt and spreads the word that Moffatt cannot be trusted.
+Charlie's wife Josephine had previously been Larkin's woman.

-In the town of Silver City, where he is not known, Moffatt settles down and opens a mining assayer's office.
-Candace Surrency is pleased when Moffatt confirms the value of the ore sample she brought him, but distressed because her dad, Dutch, is leasing the mine and has just 12 days to get what he can before mineral rights revert to the already rich and wealthy RR Jarboe.
+Moffatt settles in the town of Silver City, where he is not known, and opens a mining assayer's office.
+Candace Surrency is pleased when Moffatt confirms the value of the ore sample that she has brought to him, but distressed because her father Dutch is losing mineral rights to his mine to the rich and wealthy R.R.
+Jarboe.

-Candace's foreman is beaten by a henchman of Jarboe's.
-She tries to get Moffatt to work for her, but he declines.

-Into town ride the Storrs, curious about Silver City mining opportunities.
-They are shocked to find Moffatt there.
-It soon becomes clear that Jo only married Charlie for his money, not for love.
+Candace's foreman is beaten by Jarboe's henchman.
+She tries to hire Moffatt, but he declines.
+Charlie and Josephine arrive in town, curious about Silver City mining opportunities.
+They are shocked to find Moffatt here.
+It soon becomes clear that Josephine only married Charlie for money rather than love.

-Charlie Storrs helps turn Jarboe against Larkin.
+Charlie helps turn Jarboe against Moffatt.
 Jarboe's men sabotage the mine.
 Candace continues to plead for Moffatt's help, but he resists.
-He does explain that he indeed was in on the robbery, planning it as a way to get more money for the greedy Jo, until a guilty conscience led him to leave for good, not spending the stolen loot.
+He explains that he participated in the robbery in order to acquire money for greedy Josephine, but his guilty conscience forced him to leave and not spend the stolen loot.
 He accepts Candace's offer to become her foreman after becoming angry that his office has been ransacked by Jarboe and his men.
-Work progresses at the mine.

-In a final gunfight at a sawmill, Moffatt is saved from being shot by one of Jarboe's henchmen by Charlie, who shoots the henchman.
-Charlie is in turn shot in the back by another one of Jarboe's men, who had just arrived on the scene after murdering Jarboe because he wanted Jarboe's operation for himself.
-Moffatt picks up Charlie's gun and kills the other henchman.
+In a final gunfight at a sawmill, Charlie saves Moffatt from being shot by one of Jarboe's henchmen, whom he shoots.
+Charlie is then shot in the back by another of Jarboe's men who arrived after murdering Jarboe because he wanted Jarboe's operation for himself.
+Moffatt seizes Charlie's gun and kills the other henchman.
 The two former partners speak briefly before Charlie dies.

-In the final scene, Moffatt kisses Candace outside the Surrency home as her father, Dutch, decides to go inside and leave them alone.
+Moffatt kisses Candace outside the Surrency home as Dutch enters the house to leave them alone.